JThomas404/SQL-Maintenance-Plan-Project/README.md

 ## Investigation

+I reviewed the system in detail and identified several key areas that contributed to the issue.
+For a full breakdown of the investigation process, please refer to the [Investigation Page](pages/investigation.md).

 1. **Maintenance Plan Review:** I reviewed the SQL Server maintenance plan configuration.
 2. **Job History Analysis:** I checked SQL Server Agent job logs, which showed backup tasks failing daily at 2 AM.
 3. **Error Logs:** The backup task failed with error code **112** ("There is not enough space on the disk").
 4. **Manual Disk Check:** I logged into the server and confirmed that the C: drive was full, with no automatic cleanup occurring.

 ## Solution

+To address the problem, I proposed several solutions to optimize backup processes and improve the infrastructure.
+More details can be found in the [Solution Page](pages/solution.md).

 1. **Immediate Space Clearance:** I manually deleted redundant **.dmp** files and other unnecessary data to free up space.
 2. **Maintenance Plan Fix:** I reordered the maintenance tasks to run the **Backup Cleanup Task** before the **Backup Task**.